nickeubank/ds4humans/docs/_sources/30_questions/40_answering_causal_questions.md

 At this point, it is worth pausing to reflect on a question it may not have occurred to you to ask above — if answering Causal Questions is usually about *predicting* what would happen if we were to act on the world in a certain way, then how/why is it different from answering the kind of Passive-Prediction Questions we discussed previously?

 There are a number of different ways one can frame the answer to this question.
 Still, the one I like most for Data Scientists is that when answering a Passive-Predictive Question, we can usually achieve our goals simply by identifying *correlations* that we think are likely to persist into the future.
 For example, suppose we run the maintenance department for a rental car company.
 The fact that a car whose *Check Engine* light is on is a car that is likely to break down if it isn't taken to a mechanic is enough for us to identify cars in trouble!
-Obviously, the *Check Engine* light isn't *causing* the cars to break down, but it doesn't have be useful.
+Obviously, the *Check Engine* light isn't *causing* the cars to break down, but it doesn't have to be the cause of cars breaking down to be useful.

 But when seeking to answer Causal Questions, we wish to go beyond just identifying cars in trouble and instead predict what might happen to cars if we *chose to act* in different ways.
 This requires going beyond simple Passive Prediction because, in choosing to act, we ask how things might turn out in a world where we are behaving differently than we are currently — in other words, we are no longer being passive.